the-turing-way/the-turing-way/README.md

 ### Get in touch

 We have a gitter chat room and we'd love for you to swing by to say hello at https://gitter.im/alan-turing-institute/the-turing-way.
+That room is also synchronised with [Matrix](https://matrix.org) at [#the-turing-way:matrix.org](https://riot.im/app/#/room/#the-turing-way:matrix.org) and you're welcome to join us there if you prefer.

 We also have a tiny letter mailing list to which we send monthly project updates.
 Subscribe at https://tinyletter.com/TuringWay.